MappyKK/Palestinian-Land-Demographics-GIS-Automation/README.md

 # How It's Made

-Coding Languages/Libraries: Python, Pandas, GeoPandas, Matplotlib, Plotly, html2image
+Coding Languages/Libraries: Python, Pandas, GeoPandas, Matplotlib, Plotly

 Data Types Supported: GeoJSON (best), other forms of spatial data such as shapefiles, geopackages (may need to make some modifications) etc...